TAPevents/tap-i18n/README.md

 internationalization configurations are done by the **project** developer and are global to all the packages within the project.

-Therefore if you'll wish to use tap-i18n to internationalize your Meteor package your docs will have to refer projects developers that will use it to the "Usage - Project Developers" section above to enable internationalization.
+Therefore if you wish to use tap-i18n to internationalize your Meteor package your docs will have to refer projects developers that will use it to the "Usage - Project Developers" section above to enable internationalization.
 If the project developer won't enable tap-i18n your package will be served in the fallback language English.

+### tap-i18n Two Work Modes

+tap-i18n can be used to internationalize projects and packages, but its behavior is determined by whether or not it's installed on the project level.
+We call these two work modes: *enabled* and *disabled*.

+When tap-i18n is disabled we don't unify the languages files that the packages being used by the project uses, and serve all the packages in the fallback language (English)

 ### Setup tap-i18n